International Symposium: The Future of Higher Education in Music and Performing Arts

 - Ulrike Sych, Rector, mdw

-- Gerda Müller, Vice Rector for Organizational Development, Gender & Diversity
+- Gerda Müller, Vice Rector for Organizational Development, Gender & Diversity, mdw

-- Christian Meyer, Vice Rector for Academic Affairs, Art and Young Artist's Promotion, mdw
+- Christian Meyer, Vice Rector for External Relations, mdw

 - Mercy Otieno, Department of Drama, Max Reinhardt Seminar, mdw